 "A swarm caught in May is worth a load of hay; a swarm caught June is worth a silver spoon; and a swarm caught in July ain't worth a fly."

-Yes, May is swarm season and your job is to grow your hives, and keep them from swarming.
+May is swarm season and your job is to grow your hives, and keep them from swarming.
 Of course, there are many schools of thought about beekeeping.
 Some say, just let them "bee" and they will do their thing.
-That is true... and swarming is the bees natural way to combat varroa mites.
-Bees also want survive and their natural instinct is to split and swarm on thier own.
-If we allow them to swarm, then we lose the foraging force we needed to bring in a phat, (that means big) honey crop when the time is right.
+That is true... but swarming is natural to bees, and they most certainly will do their thing if you let them!
+Swarming is their way of outbreeding varroa, and multiplying their populations.
+If we allow them to swarm, then we lose the foraging force we need to bring in a phat, (that means big) honey crop when the time is right.
 If we prevent them from swarming, then we can also be assured the mites will continue to build in numbers and we will have to deal with them later.
-Only time impresses experience on us... and in the meantime, we use each other to bolster experience and ultimately determine our own methods of hive management.
+Only time impresses experience on each of us... and in the meantime, we use each other to bolster experience and ultimately determine our own methods of hive management.

-Hopefully, you attended one of the local club meetings to hear the ‘bee whisperer’ talk about catching swarms as this is a whole topic by itself.
-Traps should have been set into place by now.
+Swarm traps should have been set into place by now.
 I've put mine out when I saw dandelions this year if not to catch new swarms... then at least to catch my own if I start casting them before I identify them.
 If you are interested in going on swarm calls, be sure to get on swarm call lists locally, with state associations, and the DNR.
 Also, be sure and register on the SIBA website map with your phone number.

 The exciting thing about seeing the first swarm of the season is that you know the bees have determined it is time to make queens.
 Drones will be out flying regularly and mating flights will occur during 75 degree days with winds less than 10 mph.
 So start thinking about what you can do with new queens.